Women, Infants and Children Nutrition Program (WIC)

 To qualify for WIC, a family of three can earn $3,289 per month (before taxes and deductions, pregnant women count as two).
 Families are also eligible for WIC if they are receiving Medical Assistance or SNAP benefits (Food Stamps).

-To find out if you qualify for WIC and to complete an eligibility screening, call 701.277.1455.
+For information on specific WIC qualifications and to complete an eligibility screening, call 701.277.1455.

 Food and Nutrition Service (FNS) is a Federal agency of the U.S. Department of Agriculture, responsible for administering the WIC Program at the national and regional levels.